chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 The Steady State Hypothesis element describes what normal looks like in your system before the Method element is applied.
-If the steady state is not met, the Method element is not applied and the experiment MUST bail out.
+If the steady state is not met, the Method element nor Rollbacks are applied and the experiment MUST bail out.

 The Steady State Hypothesis element is a JSON object.